-How to Eat Chia Seeds – The Ultimate Guide
+How to Use Chia Seeds – The Ultimate Guide

 Chia seeds are a powerhouse superfood with many nutritional perks, from calcium for bone strength to fibre for optimal digestion.
-This Ultimate Guide to Chia Seeds explains how to use chia seeds, why they are so beneficial, and what to look for when buying them!
+This Ultimate Guide to Chia Seeds explains how to eat chia seeds, how to use chia seeds, why they are so beneficial, and what to look for when buying them!

 Chia seeds are small black seeds from the plant Salvia hispanica, and they’ve around for hundreds of years!
 Chia seeds have a variety of health benefits, different uses in baking and cooking, and are known for the energy they provide!

 They contain all of the Omegas (3, 6, and 9), an impressive amount of protein, fat, and fibre, and are easy to prepare and add to various recipes!